Vincent Askew: NBA career

 Askew was picked by the Philadelphia 76ers in the second round (39th overall) of the 1987 NBA draft.
-He was waived after 14 games, then spent three weeks with the Washington Bullets, and then drifted into the Continental Basketball Association.
+He was waived after 14 games, then spent three weeks with the Washington Bullets, and then drafted into the Continental Basketball Association.

 He was brought back to the NBA by the Golden State Warriors to finish the 1991 season, then he went to the Sacramento Kings for part of a season, then drifted to the Seattle SuperSonics.
 For four years in Seattle, he contributed about six points, four rebounds, and two assists per game.
 Then, he was traded to the New Jersey Nets, played one game there, then was traded to the Indiana Pacers.
 Larry Brown, then of the Pacers, described his trade for Askew as "I don't know of too many guys in the league who are better defenders than him, and not everybody is as unselfish.
 He doesn't worry about minutes, doesn't worry about shots, he just worries about winning."

 He also had stints with the Denver Nuggets and the Portland Trail Blazers, where he was waived for a final time in the 1997–1998 season.

 Askew was described as a 6-foot-6 do-everything team player who played in the post and the perimeter and was a steady defensive stopper who built a reliable jumper late in his career.
 The most he has ever scored in an NBA game is 21 points.
 In his NBA career, Askew played in 467 games and scored a total of 3,313 points.
 He averaged 7.1 points, 2.5 rebounds, 2.2 assists in 20 minutes per game.

 Professional career outside the NBA

-Askew is the only player to be named Most Valuable Player in two straight years (1990 and 1991) in the Continental Basketball Association.
+Askew is the only player to be named Most Valuable Player in two straight years (1990 and 1991) in the Continental Basketball Association (CBA).
+He was selected to the All-CBA First Team in 1990 and 1991 and All-Defensive Team in 1991.
 He also had a stint in the World Basketball League.

 Askew also played in Italy for Serie A team Arimo Bologna (1989) and Serie A2 teams Emmezeta Udine (1990–1991) and Sidis Reggio Emilia (1992).